yuandong0504/cora/axioms/cmr-axioms-v0.1.md

-# CORA Axioms v0.1
+# CMR Axioms v0.1
+Capability Message Runtime — Formal Axioms

+CMR is a minimal, capability-based, message-only runtime system.
-CORA is defined by exactly three axioms:
+Its entire behavioral universe is defined by **three axioms**.

 ---

-## **Axiom 1 — Capability is the Only Authority**
+## **Axiom 1 — Authority derives only from capabilities**

-All authority in the runtime is represented solely by capabilities.
-If no capability is held, no authority exists.
+A capability is the *sole* representation of authority in CMR.
+If a task does not hold a capability, it cannot perform the corresponding action.

+- No global privileges
+- No ambient authority
+- No inherited rights
+- No "superuser" exceptions

+Possession = permission.

 ---

-## **Axiom 2 — All Interaction Occurs Only via Message Passing**
+## **Axiom 2 — All communication occurs only via messages**

-Objects may affect one another only through explicit message passing.
-If no message is sent, no interaction occurs.
+Tasks cannot interact by shared memory, global variables, or hidden channels.
+Every form of communication — data, signals, capabilities — is transmitted explicitly by messages.

+Message channels are the only mechanism of interaction in CMR.

+This ensures:

+- Isolation
+- Deterministic reasoning
+- Formal verifiability
+- Auditable authority flows

 ---

-## **Axiom 3 — Capabilities Transfer Only by Explicit Message**
+## **Axiom 3 — Capabilities transfer only via explicit messages**

-A capability may change holders only when explicitly included in a message.
-If not explicitly transferred, it never moves.
+A capability may not be duplicated, leaked, or implicitly inherited.
+It transfers from one task to another **only** if explicitly attached to a message.

+This guarantees:

+- Transparent authority flow
+- No hidden capability creation
+- Trackable and auditable delegation
+- Minimal TCB impact

 ---

+# **Interpretation**

-These three axioms form the complete foundation of CORA.
+These three axioms fully define:

+- The security model
+- The authority model
+- The messaging semantics
+- The runtime constraints
+- The TCB boundaries

+All specifications and implementations of CMR **must be consistent with these axioms**.

+This document represents the normative foundation for the upcoming CMR RFC.